Chapter 12: Laboratory Ventilation

 - If hazardous chemicals are released from the hood in a quantity that presents an immediate fire hazard or high health hazard, evacuate the area and call Reno City emergency responders at 911.
 Call EH&S at (775) 327-5040 (24 hour contact number) if the released material presents a lower risk scenario (no fire hazard and/or lower health hazard).
 See Chapter 19 for additional information on emergency response actions.

-- UNR Biosafety Manual – Chapter 8 contains information on biological safety cabinets.
+- The University Biosafety Manual – Chapter 8 contains information on biological safety cabinets.